openequella/openequella.github.io/guides/WizardControlsReferenceGuide.md

 ## Email Selector

-The Email Selector control allows for the selection of the email addresses associated with registered EQUELLA users.
+The Email Selector control allows for the selection of the email addresses associated with registered openEQUELLA users.

 The Email Selector control elements include:
 * Allow selection of multiple email addresses—by default this control allows the selection of a single email address.
 Selecting this option allows multiple email address to be added.